ZTHawk/HL1_SankSounds/readme.txt

 	SND_IMMUNITY;		"l"         // Determine the access levels which shall have immunity to warn/kick/ban (default ADMIN_LEVEL_A for backwards compatability)
 	                                // "ab" = everyone with flag "a" or "b" has immunity
 	                                // "" = noone will have immunity (quotes are important!)
-	EXACT_MATCH;		1			// defines if word in chat must be exactly what is defined in config or be a part of sentence ADMINS_ONLY;		0			// defines if only admins can use sounds DISPLAY_KEYWORDS;	1			// set to 0 if you do not want the keywords of sounds to be displayed in chat
+	SND_OBEY_DUR;		1			// Determine who shall obey duration before next sound will be played EXACT_MATCH;		1			// defines if word in chat must be exactly what is defined in config or be a part of sentence ADMINS_ONLY;		0			// defines if only admins can use sounds DISPLAY_KEYWORDS;	1			// set to 0 if you do not want the keywords of sounds to be displayed in chat FREEZE_TIME_CON;	0			// time in seconds to wait till first sounds are played (applies only to connect/disconnect sounds)

 	# Word/Wav combinations:
 	crap;			sound/misc/awwcrap.Wav;sound/misc/awwcrap2.wav